library(PerformanceAnalytics)

 col_rename = 'return')

-ret <- left_join(ret_ibov, ret_asset, by = c("ref_date" = "ref_date"))
+<- left_join(ret_ibov, ret_asset, by = c("ref_date" = "ref_date"))

-#To compute beta
+ret #To compute beta

-var <- ret %>% group_by(ticker) %>% summarise(var = cov(return.x, return.x))
+<- ret %>% group_by(ticker) %>% summarise(var = cov(return.x, return.x))

-cov <- ret %>% group_by(ticker) %>% summarise(cov = cov(return.x, return.y))
+var <- ret %>% group_by(ticker) %>% summarise(cov = cov(return.x, return.y))

-beta <- merge(cov, var, by ="ticker" )
+cov <- merge(cov, var, by ="ticker" )

-beta$beta <- beta$cov/beta$var
+beta $beta <- beta$cov/beta$var

-# Risk free rate
+beta# Risk free rate

-beta$rf <- 0.1
+$rf <- 0.1

-# Equity risk premium from here: https://ceqef.fgv.br/node/594
+beta# Equity risk premium from here: https://ceqef.fgv.br/node/594

-beta$erp <- 0.16
+$erp <- 0.16

-# expected return
+beta# expected return

-beta$ep <- beta$rf + beta$beta * beta$erp
+$ep <- beta$rf + beta$beta * beta$erp

-#Security Market Line
+beta#Security Market Line

 ggplot(beta, aes(x = beta, y = ep ) ) + geom_point() +

-ggrepel::geom_text_repel(data = beta, aes(label = ticker) , size = 2.5 , max.overlaps = Inf)+
+::geom_text_repel(data = beta, aes(label = ticker) , size = 2.5 , max.overlaps = Inf)+

-theme(legend.position="none", axis.text.y = element_blank() )+
+ggrepeltheme(legend.position="none", axis.text.y = element_blank() )+

 labs(y = "Expected return",